 To make a record request you must provide: the individual's complete name, National Archives Identifier, and Alien Registration number.
 To confirm that we have referenced the correct file, it is also helpful to provide the individual's date and place of birth and date of entry into the United States.
 To determine the proper National Archives Identifier and Alien Registration number you can complete a search through the National Archives Catalog.
 If you do not have access to a computer, members of our staff can aid in this process.

 Tips for Searching for an Individual's Name in the National Archives Catalog

 - Search on the person's full name in first name-last name order.

 - Search on the surname only.
 The records might only include a first initial or a variant spelling of the first name.

 - Search on variant spellings of the surname, for example: Luchetti or Lucetti.

 - Search on variant spellings of the first name, for example: Joseph Maggio or Guiseppe Maggio.

 Anyone may request any A-File that is currently listed in the National Archives Catalog.
 A-Files may include personal information about other persons who could still be living, such as immigrant's children.
 NARA cannot release third party personal information found on documents that are restricted under the Freedom of Information Act (FOIA) exemptions, so some records received from the National Archives may have some information redacted.

 See more information about the Freedom of Information Act.

-Tips for Searching in our Online Catalog
+Tips for Searching in the National Archives Catalog

 For information on A-Files not maintained by the National Archives: